xdrew760x/Custom-Design-System/app/plugins/official-facebook-pixel/readme.txt

 Of course!
 This plugin is open sourced on the Facebook Incubator GitHub.
 You can find the code and contribution instructions in the [plugin repository](https://github.com/facebookincubator/Facebook-Pixel-for-WordPress).

 == Changelog ==
+= 2020-06-18 version 2.1.0 =
+* Support for WooCommerce through the Server-Side API

 = 2020-04-23 version 2.0.2 =
 * Support for WordPress 5.4
 * Fixing an Illegal string offset error with WP Forms